 Do you know that by 2025, cybercrime will cost the world $10.5 trillion annually?
 According to Cybersecurity Ventures.
 And most of these attacks begin with anomalies in network traffic patterns.

 So, how does an organization detect these threats before it gets too late?
-This is where the network traffic analysis comes into play.
-Through continuous monitoring of the data packets and analysis of network activity, NTA empowers organizations to lock down their networks, alert them to potential threats, and ensure smooth performance.
-Let’s dive deeper into the importance of network traffic analysis and how it works.
+This is where network traffic analysis (NTA) comes into play.
+Through continuous monitoring of the data packets and analysis of network activity, NTA empowers organizations to lock down their networks, alert them to potential threats and normal network behavior, and ensure smooth performance.
+Let’s dive deeper into the importance of network traffic analysis in multi cloud environments and how it works.

 What Is Network Traffic Analysis?